 Businesses that hire independent contractors should be familiar with the 1099-MISC which is sent out to contractors to use for their tax-filing purposes.
 1099 forms are only sent to sole proprietorships and partnerships.
 You do not need to send a 1099 form to a corporation, EXCEPT medical corporations and law firms.

 What is so important about 1099s?

-They are “whistle blowers”.
+They are “whistleblowers”.
 Their sole purpose is to let the IRS know how much you paid someone, and vice versa.
-Be sure to gather and review the 1099’s that you receive and make sure the amounts are not higher that you actually received.
+Be sure to gather and review the 1099’s that you receive and make sure the amounts are not higher than you actually received.

 As a business owner, one of the most important things you should know about 1099s is that you should not wait for them to arrive.
 1099s are not relevant to your business income.
 When you are in business it is your responsibility to do your own bookkeeping; you shouldn’t wait for the 1099s to reach your mailbox before you start getting your books in order.
 You need to account for all the money you receive throughout the year.

 File Form 1099-MISC for each person to whom you have paid during the year:

 At least $10 in royalties or broker payments in lieu of dividends or tax-exempt interest.

 At least $600 in: